 - Top Free Things to do in Acre.

-Hiking is also free and there are plenty of hiking trails throughout Israel!
+Hiking is also free, and there are plenty of hiking trails throughout Israel!
+Check out the best hiking trails in Israel (in my opinion).

 Museum tickets – Prices vary from museum to museum, but you can expect to pay around 20-50 ILS to enter each museum.
-Israel Museum, for instance, is about 50 ILS per adult.
+The Israel Museum, for instance, costs about 50 ILS per adult.

 National Parks – Prices vary from national park to national park, but you can expect to pay around 14-39 ILS to enter each national park.
-Caesarea National Park, for example, costs 39 ILS per adult.
+Caesarea National Park, for example, costs 31 ILS per adult, not including the cable car.
 If you are planning to visit a number of national parks, I recommend you check out the Israel Nature and Parks Authority Money Saving Tickets.

 To learn more about Israeli money, read my post – Understanding Israeli Money.